asmet081/asmet081/README.md

 <br />

 My name is Alex Smetana!
-I am currently a Junior attending the UWSP double majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
+I am currently a Junior attending the University of Wisconsin Stevens Point (UWSP) double majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
 My expected graduation is May of 2024.
-Currently my GPA is sitting at a 3.37.
+Currently, my GPA is sitting at a 3.37.

 <br />